 The Scottish Government’s increased focus on Inclusive Growth and Empowerment will enable more communities to benefit from acquiring assets and have a role in service design/delivery; this will create many new opportunities over the life time of this project.
 However, it is anticipated these new opportunities for communities will be more complex in nature and will operate in a more competitive funding environment, therefore organisations will require more support to enhance their capacity to take forward new opportunities and ensure their financial sustainability.

 HIE develops and implements support programmes which blend economic and social development.
 To ensure our support continues to meet the needs of our community clients we periodically undertake reviews and development new programmes.
 This project will enhance the support HIE provides mainly to Account Managed Communities and to smaller scale social enterprises.

 HIE have published a Prior Information Notice (PIN) in the Official Journal of the European Union (OJEU) in relation to the above.

 The purpose of the PIN is to gauge market interest in a potential future contract opportunity and inform HIE’s procurement strategy.

 The Notice is not a Call for Competition.
 Any future contract opportunities related to this requirement may be published on Public Contracts Scotland (PCS) and/or the Official Journal of the European Union (OJEU).
-However, by issuing this Request for Information (RFI), HIE does not make any commitment to procure any of the stated services.
+However, by issuing this PIN, HIE does not make any commitment to procure any of the stated services.